Taiwoogbonyomi/Food_Blog/README.md

   * The site has been created to be responsive on all devices irrespective of their size.
 * As a Site Admin | I can log out from the site so that I can feel safe that nobody can access my information
    * When the admin is logged in it is possible to choose the 'Log Out'-option in the navigation menu.
-| As a Site Admin | I want to enforce secure login methods, so that user data remains protected
 * As a Site Admin | I want to view a list of all registered users, so that I can manage the community and remove unwanted users if necessary
   * When the admin is logged in, the admin can view the list of all registered users, the admin can add and delete users.
 * As a Site Admin | I want to delete offensive or spam comments, so that the site remains a positive and respectful space
    * When the user is logged in as an administrator / superuser a new item show up in the navigation menu called 'Admin Area'.
 In this area the user can read, update and delete comments.
-Creation of reviews can be made the same way as any logged in user.
+Creation of comments can be made the same way as any logged in user.
 * As a Site Admin | I want to create and organize recipe categories, so that users can easily find relevant recipes.
   * When the Admin is logged in, there is a category area, where admin can create and organize recipes.